Written by Heidi Scovel of Mt. Hope Chronicles

 - Tree of Cranes by Allen Say is a gorgeous picture book about a young boy in Japan whose mother tells him about Christmas in California and decorates a tree with origami cranes and candles.

-- Christmas Around the World Coloring Book is a fun way for children to learn about Christmas traditions from other countries, including St. Nicholas Day, St. Lucia Day, and pinatas in Mexico.
+- Christmas Coloring Book is a fun way for children to learn about Christmas traditions from other countries, including St. Nicholas Day, St. Lucia Day, and pinatas in Mexico.
 Each detailed coloring pages has a short description of traditions from countries such as China, Australia, France, and Iraq.

 - A Classical Kids Christmas is a collection of carols and poems presented in pageant style.
 It includes traditions and songs from around the world, and is one of my favorite Christmas recordings.

-- Christmas Around the World at WhyChristmas.com tells about Christmas traditions of many countries including Czech Republic, Zimbabwe, and South Korea.
+- This link at WhyChristmas.com tells about Christmas traditions of many countries including Czech Republic, Zimbabwe, and South Korea.

 Adding stories, sights, sounds, and activities from other countries just might offer a richness to your holiday studies and celebrations that your whole family can enjoy.